Antonio-Lucian-Popa/social-app/Readme.md

 * ✅ User can add profile image
 * ✅ User can update a profile image
 * ✅ User can delete a profile image
+* ✅ User can add a sub comment on a comment
+* ✅ User can edit a sub comment on a comment

 ## Technologies